 I am a chronic pain survivor and mental health advocate, who works hard at trying to slow down his thoughts and speed up his body…remember, I said trying; the struggle is real sometimes.

 I am a passionate family man, who is happily married to the love of my life, my best friend, loudest cheerleader and most patient women on earth…next to my mother of course.

 I am blessed with three wonderful children, all of which are every bit as human as everyone else.
 None of them are “perfect” however they are all happy, healthy and persistent, much to the chagrin of my wife and I sometimes.
 Parents, you can all relate, right?

 I am allergic to dogs, yet a proud dog “Grandpa” to the coolest living thing to happen to our home since the birth of our children.
 Jax is worth every second of the runny nose, itchy eyes, sensitive skin and holes in the back yard.

 I am a believer in full-body health and wellness, which is why I am sometimes vegan, sometimes vegetarian….but always hungry.
 Diet is one of the many tools I use to manage my mental and physical health.
 I only mean “tools” in the metaphorical sense…because real tools and I don’t get along.

 I am just like everyone else riding around on this amusement park ride referred to as life on earth.
 I never feel like my wife is a passenger with me though…she is more like the carnival worker yelling “DO YOU WANNA GO FASTERRRRRR!?!?!?!?!?!?
-Which is why we are such a great team…we compliment one-another in so many ways.
+This is why we are such a great team…we complement one-another in so many ways.

 I am learning to stretch and grow while dealing with the growing pains associated with it all.
 I am learning to be comfortable with discomfort…my teething grand-dog taught me, I can be lovable and happy while being uncomfortable.